Holydh/Descenders_VRmod/README.md

 # Descenders VR mod

+## Compatible with Steam version only.
+Gamepass version has compatibility issues with mods in general.
 ## Make sure to use the latest version for best performance

 Here's a VR mod I worked on for Descenders using Bepinex and HarmonyX (for gamepad use, no motion controls).